x-atlas-consortia/ubkg-neo4j/README.md

 The **run.sh** script will:
 1. Obtain a neo4j image from DockerHub.
 2. Copy the ontology CSVs from the neo4j/import path of the local repo to the image.
-3. Execute the Dockerfile in the docker path of the local repository.
+3. Execute the Dockerfile in the _**docker**_ path of the local repository.

 ## Dockerfile actions
 The Dockerfile will:
 1. Instantiate a Docker container running neo4j.
+The Docker container is based on an image obtained from DockerHub.
 2. Populate a database named **ontology** [^1] in the neo4j instance by importing from the ontology CSVs.
 3. Set the password for the **neo4j** account of the neo4j instance.
 4. Expose ports for the Dockerized neo4j instance.
 5. Set constraints for the **ontology** database.
 6. Set the **ontology** database to read-only.

 [^1]The neo4j database must be named **ontology**.
-The ubkg API expects to connect to a neo4j database with that name.
+The ubkg API currently expects to connect to a neo4j database with that name.

 # Dependencies
 1. The machine that hosts the local repository must be running Docker.
 2. A complete set of ontology CSVs must be in the neo4j/import path of the local repository.

 # Files in the set of ontology CSVs
-1. CODE-CUIs.csv
+1. CODE-SUIs.csv
 2. CODEs.csv
 3. CUI-CODEs.csv
 4. CUI-CUIs.csv
 5. CUI-SUIs.csv
 6. CUI-TUIs.csv
 7. CUIs.csv